4 workforce strategies to boost your FQHC’s financial health

 Another option for serving patients while managing costs is to look for opportunities to offer equivalent or similar support with different providers.

-Consider pain management: for many organizations, employing a pain management specialist may not be feasible due to both costs and hiring challenges.
+Consider pain management: For many organizations, employing a pain management specialist may not be feasible due to both costs and hiring challenges.

 Alternatively, these patients could be offered acupuncture or chiropractic services.
 Although these treatments are not substitutes for a pain management specialist, they can still effectively meet some of the same needs.
 And acupuncturists and chiropractors are typically more affordable and readily available for FQHCs.